vinceskahan/v5wiki/weathersleuth.md

 **A couple of things to note about this weather station:**

 Designed for internet/network use only - it does not feature a display console.
-Wireless means wireless reception from the weather sensors.
-It does **not** have WiFi.
+Wireless means wireless reception from the weather sensors. **It does NOT have WiFi.**
 Connection to your router/network is via ethernet.

 It is essentially a weather station to ethernet bridge, and shares commonality with some other brands although it seems the firmware varies across various brands & models as to how easy or difficult it is to integrate with WeeWX - accomplished by changing the default upload site from \(usually\) Weather Underground or capturing data packets.